AGnias47/cis-5526-project/ReadMe.md

 #### Directors data

+The neural network using directors data has not been refined and this is entirely ineffective.
+Further hyperparameter tuning needs to be performed for this model to be useful.

-Models are trained and tested with the `models/neural_network_directors.py` script that takes the following arguments:
+The model is trained and tested with the `models/neural_network_directors.py` script that takes the following arguments:

 * `--train` - Train the model.
 * `--test`.
 Test the saved model.
 Train must be run first for the dataset